wryandginger/janet/README.md

 - The application is built on Gradio, so you get all the API and security options.
 - Runs in docker, so you control this.
+- Works with a reverse proxy.
+- You have easy access to the docker container to verify compliance.

 </details>